rust-skia/rust-skia/README.md

 Note that the information in this section is preliminary.
 Please open an issue for any build problem.

+### Prerequisites

 This project requires LLVM, Python 2, and git to build.

-To test if LLVM is installed with the correct version, use `clang --version`.
-Currently, version 8 is recommended, and at least 7 needs to be available, or - on macOS X - Apple LLVM version 10 should do, too.
+To see which version of LLVM/Clang is available, use `clang --version`.

+We recommend version 8, but also had successes to build Skia with 6.0.1 and 7.0.1, and - on macOS - Apple LLVM version 10.
+So it's probably best to use the preinstalled version or install version 8 if LLVM is not available on your platform by default.

 For Python, at least version 2.7 _should_ be available!
 Use `python --version` to see what's there.